-The contractors are required to update a daily weather chart and submitted to the office on weekly basis commencing mid of 2019.
+The contractors have submitted the weather chart to the site office on weekly basis in 2020.
 The rainfall occurrences are counter checked by the Company field rangers and the record kept in the site office.
+The summary of the monthly rainy days in year 2020 as the table below: